-- Work with municipalities to update municipal road standards to reflect complete streets principles. - Review state and municipal transportation projects to ensure that complete streets principles are implemented. - Ensure that site plans include adequate bike and pedestrian infrastructure and safety measures, through participation in the Act 250 hearing process. - Assist municipalities with scoping of future bike and pedestrian facilities to improve safety, accessibility, and continuity of the system.
-Municipalities could use the outcomes of the scoping studies to apply for various VTrans implementation grants. - c) Promote Transportation Demand Management and Car Sharing programs - Promote and support the Go!
-Vermont program that links travelers to a variety of transportation resources and choices. - Support the continued development and expansion of Chittenden County Park-and-Ride facilities as recommended in the 2022 Regional Park-and-Ride Plan. - Work with the Chittenden Area Transportation Management Association (CATMA) to support employer programs to encourage telecommuting, carpooling, vanpooling, walking, and biking for employee commute trips. - Support CarShare Vermont's programs. - Promote a shift away from gas/diesel vehicles to electric/other non-fossil fuel transportation options (electrify 90% of the vehicle fleet by 2050) - This section will be updated by Melanie and Ann - a) Work with the Clean Cities Coalition to encourage municipal fleets to switch to biodiesel for heavy-duty vehicles. - b) Work with local employers and nonprofit partners such as the Vermont Energy and Climate Action Network and Vermont League of Cities and Towns to encourage broader implementation of EV incentives, such as free or reduced parking costs for EV and fuel-efficient vehicle owners and preferential access to parking spaces limited in supply. - c) Promote the Drive Electric Vermont webpage, which connects users to financial incentives dealers, and recharging stations for EVs. - d) In partnership with Drive Electric Vermont, Vermont Clean Cities Coalitions and other entities, increase awareness of the benefits of and access to EVs and alternative-fuel vehicles. - Organize high-visibility events where people can see and test drive EVs, such as county fairs, energy fairs, and summer festivals.
-Events should also leverage local newspaper and public access coverage to showcase local residents and organizations that are helping to propel the transition to EVs. - Assist with deploying EV Infrastructure at workplaces and key public locations. - Encourage electric utilities to invest in charging infrastructure, offer incentives to increase EV ownership, and build awareness of charging opportunities as part of their strategy for complying with the state's Renewable Energy Portfolio Standard. - Seek grants to fund the installation of DC fast-charging infrastructure at strategic locations along major travel corridors and in transit hubs and along the Interstate 89 Alternative Fuels Corridor (I-89 from New Hampshire to the Canadian border).

-- Educate municipalities and provide technical assistance on amending zoning regulations to include electric vehicle charging infrastructure. - Support and enhance our rail infrastructure for both passenger and freight and promote the upgrade of the Essex Junction to Burlington line (Winooski branch).
+- Work with municipalities to update municipal road standards to reflect complete streets principles. - Review state and municipal transportation projects to ensure that complete streets principles are implemented. - Ensure that site plans include adequate bike and pedestrian infrastructure and safety measures, through participation in the Act 250 hearing process. - Assist municipalities with scoping future bike and pedestrian facilities to improve safety, accessibility, and continuity of the system.
+Municipalities could use the outcomes of the scoping studies to apply for various VTrans implementation grants. - iii.
+Promote Transportation Demand Management and Car Sharing programs - Promote and support the Go!
+Vermont program that links travelers to a variety of transportation resources and choices. - Support the continued development and expansion of Chittenden County park-and-ride facilities as recommended in the 2022 Regional Park-and-Ride Plan. - Work with the Chittenden Area Transportation Management Association (CATMA) to support employer programs to encourage telecommuting, carpooling, vanpooling, walking, and biking for employee commute trips. - Support CarShare Vermont's programs. - Promote a shift away from gas/diesel vehicles to electric/transportation options - i.
+Work with the Clean Cities Coalition and municipalities to encourage municipal fleets to switch to lower emission heavy-duty vehicles and install charging for electric vehicles. - ii.
+Work with local employers, municipalities, and other energy advocates to encourage broader adoption of electric vehicles by providing free or reduced parking costs for EVs and fuel-efficient vehicle owners and preferential access to parking spaces limited in supply. - iii.
+Promote the Drive Electric Vermont webpage, which connects users to financial incentives, types of available electric vehicles, and charging stations for EVs. - iv.
+Increase awareness of the benefits of and access to EVs and lower emission vehicles, in partnership with Drive Electric Vermont, Vermont Clean Cities Coalitions and other entities. - v.
+Collaborate with electric utilities to educate and promote incentives to increase EV and hybrid adoption and build awareness of charging opportunities as part of their strategy for complying with the state's Renewable Energy Portfolio Standard. - vi.
+Seek grants to fund the installation of DC fast-charging infrastructure at strategic locations along major travel corridors and in transit hubs and along the Interstate 89 Alternative Fuels Corridor (I-89 from New Hampshire to the Canadian border). - vii.
+Collaborate with VTRANS and Drive Electric Vermont on the implementation of the Vermont 2022 State National Electric Vehicle Infrastructure Plan. - viii.
+Provide technical assistance to municipalities implementing the VT Department of Housing and Community Development Local Electric Vehicle Charging Station Regulation Guide, especially at multi-unit housing properties, businesses, and key public locations. - Support and enhance our rail infrastructure for both passenger and freight and promote the upgrade of the Essex Junction to Burlington line (Winooski branch).
 Where needed, provide additional rail infrastructure for the support of more efficient and safe movement, handling, and storage of goods.